Hamid Kazeroony attends Africa Academy of Management Conference in Nairobi

 The book not only explores how human capital and intellectual capabilities can be organized at higher education level, but also describes the cultural, social and political influencers impacting management and organization.

 “Visiting Africa and attending AFAM conferences raises my awareness of management scholarship outside the United States,” Hamid said.
 “I bring that awareness back to my classroom at Inver Hills.
 My students benefit greatly from that scholarship.
 The contributions of African business scholars has been recognized around the world.”

 Hamid Kazeroony, SHRM-SCP, SPHR, has a Doctor of Management (D.M.) in Organizational Leadership from the University of Phoenix.
 His dissertation was titled Leader’s Perception of Organizational Change.
 Hamid has an M.B.A. in Global Management from the University of Phoenix, an M.A. in Political Science from California State University, Fullerton, and a B.A. in Political Science from California State Polytechnic University, Pomona.

 Hamid began teaching at Inver Hills in 2011.
 He created an HR Certificate aligned with SHRM modules for certification preparation work and entry-level HR positions consistent with an adult-education approach.
 That certificate led to the development of the college’s International Business A.S. degree program.
 He has obtained QM certification for 14 courses at Inver Hills.

 You can read Hamid’s full faculty bio at Meet the Business Faculty.

-To learn more about Business programs at Inver Hills, contact:
+Learn more about Business programs at Inver Hills by contacting: